cerbos/demo-graphql/README.md

 To boot the GraphQL server and Cerbos instance run `npm run start`

 Once running, you can access GraphQL Playground [http://localhost:4000/](http://localhost:4000/).
-You will need to set a token (as per below) as a request header for the schema introspection to work.
+You must set a token (as per below) as a request header for the schema introspection to work.

 ## Policies